Wimbledon Odds & Favorites: Alcaraz Gains Separation; Sabalenka Remains on Top

 🌱 Grass-court pedigree

-Alcaraz has now won Wimbledon two years in a row (2023, 2024), and is attempting a three-peat - something not seen since Federer’s dominant run.
-His dynamic footwork, aggressive returning, and supreme touch at net are ideally suited for grass.
+Alcaraz has now won Wimbledon two years in a row, and he's attempting a three-peat - something not seen since Federer’s dominant run.
+His dynamic footwork, aggressive returning, and supreme touch at the net are ideally suited for grass.
 Unlike some of the top baseline grinders, Alcaraz doesn’t rely on endless rallies.
-Instead, he uses variety - slice, drop shots, and net approaches—to disarm opponents on this faster surface.
+Instead, he uses variety - slice, drop shots, and net approaches - to disarm opponents on this faster surface.

 🧠 Tactical intelligence